 to restart the target RTOS.

 In the proposed framework, to further improve software development efficiency, developers transfer only the mruby application bytecode; mruby libraries are incorporated in the platform.
-To confirm the advantage of the proposed design, we evaluated the size, loading time, and compile time between an mruby application with and without mruby library are shown in Table I. Loading Time indicates how long it takes to process a transferred bytecode in the loader, and the overhead of loading a zero byte bytecode is 50.933 msec.
-Similarly, the overhead to compile a zero byte program is 46.9 msec.
-The mruby application bytecode is smaller and faster than including the mruby libraries for all terms.
-The difference increases as the number of RiteVMs increases because 50 msec of overhead is incurred per RiteVM.
+In order to confirm the advantage of the proposed design, we evaluated the size, loading time, and compile time between an mruby application with and without mruby library are shown in Table I. The loading time indicates how long it takes to process a transferred bytecode in the loader, and the overhead of loading a zero byte bytecode is 50.933 ms. Similarly, the overhead to compile a zero byte program is 46.9 ms. The mruby application bytecode is smaller and faster than including the mruby libraries for all terms.
+The difference increases as the number of RiteVMs increases because 50 ms of overhead is incurred per RiteVM.
 These advantages improve the efficiency of software development.

 RiteVM Scheduler.
 A comparison of the application execution time with singletask, proposed, existing multitask, and co-routine is shown in Figure 10.
 We applied a program with 100,000 loops as an mruby application for the evaluation of execution time so that the overhead comes out.
 Here, in the multitask and co-routine, we prepared two tasks and the programs looped 50,000 times for each task.

 Execution Time of Singletask, Proposed Multitask, Existing Multitask, and Co-routine: Figure 10 shows that the proposed design is superior to multitask using delay method and co-routine in terms of execution time.
-The delay and co- routine methods run on a RiteVM, which causes the slow- down compared to the proposed multitasking.
+The delay and co- routine methods run on a RiteVM, which causes the slowdown compared to the proposed multitasking.
 The scheduler runs as the periodic handler of RTOS.
 Moreover, developers can utilize the scheduler practically because the RiteVM scheduler overhead is approximately 5%.
 The scheduler interrupts and switches tasks, which causes this overhead.
-Although the overhead is larger as the number of RiteVMs increases, it also spread the difference between multitask and co-routine.
+Although the overhead is larger as the number of RiteVMs increases, it also spreads the difference between multitask and co-routine.
 Therefore, the scheduler is the more efficient approach for multitasking than the existing multitasking and co-routine.
-Here, the periodic time of the scheduler is 1 msec.
+Here, the periodic time of the scheduler is 1 ms.

 Periodic Time Overhead: Figure 11 shows the execution time of multitasking with the periodic handler.
 The lower limit